XavierOillic/Brief-TypeScript-Quest/README.md

 }
 ```

-**🎉🎉🎉Update the Github Project board🎉🎉🎉**
+**🎉🎉🎉🐱🐱🐱🐱🐱🐱🐱🐱🐱🐱🐱🐱🐱🐱Update the Github Project board🐱🐱🐱🐱🐱🐱🐱🐱🐱🐱🐱🐱🐱🐱🎉🎉🎉**

 ## Level 2

 - What is a class?

 It is a Group of objects (created with NEW word) which have all the same properties.
 A class is acting like a template, to build a lot of parameters in one shot, for another lot of Element.
+It works like a shape.

 ```ts
 class MyClass {